Bømlafjord Tunnel: Construction

 Geological sampling was undertaken by the Norwegian Geological Survey and Grøner, and included both core samples and reflection seismology.
 Late core samples showed that the tunnel would have to be located 30 m further down than originally planned to avoid deposits.
 The tunnel construction was awarded to two companies: the contract starting from Dalshovda in Sveio and was worked by the Public Roads Administration, while the tunneling from Føyno was worked by NCC.
 Both used the drilling and blasting method.
 NCC was awarded the contract after bidding NOK 175 million for the job.
 Construction from Sveio started on 16 September 1997 and from Føyno on 6 March 1998.
 In all, 625000 m3 of earthwork was extracted.
-The earthwork from the Føyno side was transported by barge to Austevoll and used to build the Austevoll Bridge.
+The earthwork from the Føyno side was transported by barge to Austevoll Municipality and used to build the Austevoll Bridge.
 The earthwork from the Sveio side was used to build roads and a golf course in the area.
 On average, the tunnel was built at a speed of 55 m per week, with the record being 96.7 m.
 Between 30 and 40 people worked with the tunneling on each team.
 The lowest point was reached on 5 May 1999 and the breakthrough took place on 2 September 1999, five months before schedule.
 Construction involved injection of 282 t and spraying of 14900 m3 of gunite.

 The tunnel was budgeted to cost NOK 496 million, but ended up costing NOK 487 million.
 It opened along with the Stord Bridge on 27 December 2000.
 Six hours before the opening, the bottom of the tunnel was used for a wedding.
 The toll company held a course for people with fear of tunnels to master their fears, with 60 people participating.
 The official opening took place on 30 April 2001.
 When it opened, it was the longest and second-deepest subsea tunnel in Europe and Norway, after the Hitra Tunnel.